DevnagriAI/devnagri_docs/guide/Glossary.md

 ### ![Glossary](./images/GlosarryUpdate.png)

-### Step 2: Click on Add Glossary
+### Step 3: Click on Add Glossary

 ![Generate Glossary](./images/GenerateGlosarry.png)

 i.
-Add the “Industry”, select according to the order and terminology
+Choose relevant “Industry”.

 ii.
-Select "Source language"
+Select "Source language".

 iii.
 Select "Target language'.
-User can select multiple target language.
+User can select multiple target languages.

 v.
-In order to add the content for creating glossary user can upload file or can choose order.
+In order to add the content for creating glossary user can upload file or can choose an existing order.

 vi.
 Use "Generate" option to generate glossary